it985/my-stars/README.md

 *   [cure53/DOMPurify](https://github.com/cure53/DOMPurify) - DOMPurify - a DOM-only, super-fast, uber-tolerant XSS sanitizer for HTML, MathML and SVG.
 DOMPurify works with a secure default, but offers a lot of configurability and hooks.
 Demo:

-*   [stylelint/stylelint](https://github.com/stylelint/stylelint) - A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
+*   [stylelint/stylelint](https://github.com/stylelint/stylelint) - A mighty CSS linter that helps you avoid errors and enforce conventions.

 *   [RelaxedJS/ReLaXed](https://github.com/RelaxedJS/ReLaXed) - Create PDF documents using web technologies